 At some point in the future, you will need help.
 We are not talking about a maid, although you could need help with simple housework if you cannot do so yourself.

 The whole world is getting older, not just here in Malaysia.
-There are now millions of people over age 65 among us, and they're living longer, with more of them to come.
-But how do we care for them once they can no longer manage on their own?
+There are now millions of people over age 65 among us who live longer, with more of them to come.
+But how do we care for them once they can no longer manage independently?

 Government is Not the Solution

 Don't count on the government, that's for sure.
 We're behind most of the world, let alone Asia.
-A caregiver is a trained professional who specifically takes care of older adults, most often in the care recipient's home or the family's home.
+A caregiver is a trained professional who takes care of older adults, most often in the care recipient's or family's home.

 So, let's look at when you might need a caregiver and what they can offer.